When I talk to my friends about British Airways, they often wonder why I would focus on an airline that doesn’t fly within the United States.

 British Airways Visa Signature Credit Card

-With the Chase British Airways credit card, you can earn up to 100,000 Avios if you’re a big spender.
-You start out with a bonus of 50,000 Avios after spending $3,000 within the first 3 months of applying for the card.
+With the Chase British Airways credit card, you can earn up a great amount of Avios if you’re a big spender.

 When you spend $30,000 in a calendar year, you’ll receive a Travel Together Ticket, which is British Airways’ Companion Pass.
 At $682 to $1,250, the taxes and fees are too high to redeem for an Economy ticket, but it’s an excellent choice if you’re looking to buy a Business Class flight from the U.S. to London.

 The American Express Platinum card is one of the original premium credit cards.

 It now offers a 60,000-point bonus after spending $5,000 within 3 months and 5x points on flights and hotels booked with Amex Travel.

 - 5x Membership Rewards® points on flights booked directly with airlines or with American Express Travel

 - 5x Membership Rewards points on prepaid hotels booked on amextravel.com

 - + Enjoy access to the Global Lounge Collection, the only credit card airport lounge access program that includes proprietary lounge locations around the world

 - + Receive complimentary benefits with an average total value of $550 with Fine Hotels & Resorts.
 Learn More